About Mental Health

 Mental Health First Aid in times of social isolation

 The outbreak of COVID-19 has imposed changes and restrictions on social interactions.
 We have been instructed to stay at home and to keep spatial distancing to prevent the spread of the virus.
 However, what are the consequences of social isolation on our mental health and how can we better manage it?Social isolation impacts people in different ways: anxiety from being indoors 24-7, feelings of depression, fear of the future (no-one is in direct control of this situation), or panic attacks that originate in the uncertain context we’re in.
 Some of these reactions are normal and expected.

 However, there are other signs that could help you identify when you or a loved one is struggling and needs help.
 Extreme emotional reactions, struggling to get out of bed, excessive drinking or use of drugs, sleeping all day, are some examples of behaviors of someone having problems not coping with social isolation and the added stresses of this situation.
 So here are some tips to cope better with isolation:

-Daily routine: Create a routine that prioritises things you enjoy and even things you have been meaning to do but haven’t had enough time.
+- Daily routine: Create a routine that prioritizes things you enjoy and even things you have been meaning to do but haven’t had enough time.
 Read that book, watch that show, take up that new hobby.

-Don’t let your feelings overwhelm you: Worrying about worst-case scenarios only adds to stress.
-Keep things in perspective, and work on what you can control – such as following expert advice, social distancing, and practising good hygiene.
+- Don’t let your feelings overwhelm you: Worrying about worst-case scenarios only adds to stress.
+Keep things in perspective, and work on what you can control – such as following expert advice, social distancing, and practicing good hygiene.

 Remember even though we have to practice social distancing, you’re not alone!